SAFETAG/SAFETAG/en/exercises/remote_network_device_assessment/approach.md

 1. Remote Desktop or remote VPN into targeted Network.
-Remote Desktop is tunneling into a targeted machine that lives on the same targeted LAN network and you wish to scan its network and do the assessment, and control the machine remotely and use it as the auditor machine.
+Remote Desktop is tunneling into a targeted machine that lives on the same targeted LAN network where you wish to scan the network and do the device assessment; the auditor controls the machine remotely and uses it as the auditor machine.
 2. VPN to a trusted VPN server.
 In this case, the auditee will connect one of their machines to a trusted VPN server, and the auditor will connect to the same VPN server, allowing both LANs at the auditee's and auditor's ends to connect.